How effective can simple ordinal peer grading be?: Validation of our framework

-Recall that our theoretical framework assumes an infinite number of students and, hence, neglects apparent dependencies between random variables that certainly exist in scenarios with finite number of students.
-So, the information in Table \ref{tab:data} is rather surprising and shows that, besides our assumptions, our theory provides extremely accurate predictions for the performance of aggregation rules in practice.
-Note that the values in Table \ref{tab:data} are percentages and we never observed differences beyond the second decimal point between the theoretically predicted value and the experimental one.
-Also, note that we have used $10\,000$ students in our experiments.
-This number is lower than the vision for the most popular courses that will be offered by MOOCs in the near future; the predictions become even more accurate for higher numbers of students.
+In contrast to the simplifying assumptions of our theoretical framework, correlation of grading behaviour and performance in the exam is a key feature in our simulations.
+Therefore, the information contained in Tables \ref{tab:realistic-data} and \ref{tab:synthetic-data} is rather surprising and shows that, in spite of our assumptions, our theory provides extremely accurate predictions for the performance of type-ordering aggregation rules in practice.
+Note that the values in Tables \ref{tab:realistic-data} and \ref{tab:synthetic-data} are percentages and we never observed differences beyond the second decimal point between the theoretically predicted value and the simulated one.\footnote{Even though we have consistently used exams with $10\,000$ students in all our simulations, data with smaller exams are also very close to the theoretically predicted values.
+For example, in simulations with 1000 exams with 1000 students in the realistic 2016 grading scenario with the all2all performance objective, the optimal rule and Borda have average performance percentage of $85.76$ and $85.07$, compared to $85.69$ and $85.02$ in Table~\ref{tab:realistic-data}.
+Higher differences are observed for much smaller exams (respectively, $86.23$ and $85.55$ for $100$-student exams).} Also, note that the number of $10\,000$ students in our simulations is much lower than the vision for the most popular courses that will be offered by MOOCs in the near future; the predictions become even more accurate for higher numbers of students.

-Table \ref{tab:data} contains the expected values (from 1000 simulations) of the performance measure for each grading scenario and corresponding optimal aggregation rule (as well as for Borda).
-Even though Borda is never optimal in any imperfect grading scenario that we considered, its performance is always very close to the optimal rule.
-In particular, Borda is never more than $0.55\%$ worse than the optimal rule in realistic scenarios (for the acc-5\% performance objective); such differences can be up to $1.53\%$ in scenarios with Mallows noise (and the th-10\% objective).
-Figure \ref{fig:borda_vs_opt-all2all-acc5-th10} reports detailed information for all these simulations.
-Clearly, the performance of the aggregation rules for all the objectives that we considered is sharply concentrated around the expected values.
-The clouds of points are very close to the diagonal (corresponding to values with equal coordinates) in the realistic scenarios and only marginally further from it in the Mallows scenarios.
+Borda has been used in all imperfect grading scenarios for comparison purposes.
+The optimal type-ordering aggregation rule can have a performance that is $3.5\%$ better than Borda (e.g., in the th-10\% scenario with RUM graders).
+However, in many cases, Borda is closer to optimality.

+Figure \ref{fig:clouds-borda-vs-opt} reports detailed information for all simulations, for the all2all, th-10\% and acc-5\% scenarios.
+Clearly, the performance of the aggregation rules for all objectives that we considered is sharply concentrated around the average values shown in Tables~\ref{tab:realistic-data} and~\ref{tab:synthetic-data}; note that the size of the $x$ and $y$-axis that are depicted in all subfigures are at most $3\%$ wide (besides in subfigure \ref{fig:clouds-borda-vs-opt}(k) for RUM grading with the th-10\% bivariate performance objective, which has axes that are $6\%$ wide).
+Again, Borda is used for comparison purposes.